crossplane/crossplane/design/one-pager-change-logs.md

 pod logs, and they can also be exported to external/centralized systems for long term storage and further inspection and analysis.
-One suggested means to collect and export the change logs is to use the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), but a more details analysis of that setup is out of scope for this document.
+One suggested means to collect and export the change logs is to use the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), but a more detailed analysis of that setup is out of scope for this document.

 #### Pod Log Benefits